 9. When health insurance is cancelled, update HRS and myETF.

-Note: A COBRA Notice will be sent to the employee and is eligible for an additional 36 month through COBRA continuation, unless the employee voluntarily cancels coverage.
+Note: A COBRA Notice will be sent to the employee.
+The employee is eligible for an additional 36 month through COBRA continuation, unless the employee voluntarily cancels coverage.

 10. When health insurance is cancelled, review sick leave balance and follow the guidelines from Ch.12.06 of the ETF SGH Manual – Permanent Layoff SL Conversion Reference chart.

-11. If the employee is rehired into a benefit eligible position with the UW or another State Agency, review the sick leave credit balance and request UWSS Service Delivery Benefits Team to update the sick leave balance in HRS as appropriate.
+11. If the employee is rehired into a benefit eligible position with the UW or another State Agency, review the sick leave credit balance and update the sick leave balance in HRS as appropriate.

 Note: Only ASLCC credits are restored.
 If the employee has exhausted their ASLCC credits, they will not have a sick leave balance upon rehire.
 This is tracked on the SLC Estimator spreadsheet and is available upon campus request.